 Healthcare Effectiveness Data and Information Set (HEDIS®)

-MedStar Family Choice reported all measures required for Medicaid plans in order to get NCQA accreditation and any extra measures required by the Maryland Department of Health.
+MedStar Family Choice reported all measures required for Medicaid plans to get NCQA accreditation and any extra measures required by the Maryland Department of Health.

 - Childhood Immunization Status - Combo 3 (CIS)